Reubin O'D. Askew Department of Government

-The Department of Government offers a B.A. in Political Science, including a Pre-Law option, a B.A. in International Studies, and an M.A. in Political Science.
-Students may also acquire minors in the respective areas of studies.
+The Reubin O'D. Askew Department of Government offers a B.A. in Political Science, including a Pre-Law option, a B.A. in International Studies, and an M.A. in Political Science.
+Students may also acquire minors in the respective areas of studies as well as minors in Spanish and World Languages and Cultures.

 These liberal arts programs challenge students to think about timeless questions pertaining to the governance of human societies, such as the origin and evolution of law and justice, the workings of political institutions and processes, the exercise of political leadership, the comparative performance of regimes, problems of war and peace and contemporary political issues.